-Mechanical issues had delayed this launch, which was originally scheduled for Wednesday, March 12th, but hydraulic issues with ground-side equipment scotched that attempt, with the second launch attempt planned for today.
+Mechanical issues previously delayed the launch, which was originally scheduled for Wednesday, March 12th, but hydraulic issues with ground-side equipment scotched that attempt, with the second launch attempt planned for today.
 This evening’s attempt was literally picture-perfect, and Falcon 9 rose like clockwork after a quiet countdown.

 Crew Dragon Endurance is now in orbit, with NASA Astronauts Anne McClain, Nichole Ayers, JAXA Astronaut Takuya Onishi and Roscosmos Cosmonaut Kirill Peskov aboard.
 The spacecraft will track down ISS, with docking planned to dock autonomously to the forward-facing port of the station’s Harmony module at approximately 11:30 p.m. tomorrow.